 Put the most important items at the top of your list.
 Ask yourself if something on your list is important or urgent.
 If something is both, do it today.
-If something is neither, you can move it to your list for a different day and allocate that time instead toward doing something for you.
+If something is neither, you can move it to your list for a different day and allocate that time instead of doing something for you.

 When your job offers you paid time off, take it.
-Do not feel guilty taking a vacation or using your sick days.
+Do not feel guilty about taking a vacation or using your sick days.
 These perks can help you perform better at your job and feel more content in your daily life.

 Career conflicts can be a trigger for people who have substance use disorders.

 Do everything you can to avoid a job that takes a toll on your mental health.

 Identify workplace stress so that you can manage conflicts and make the right career decisions for you.
 If you don’t like your boss, your hours, your coworkers, or the job itself, see what you can do to make a change.
 You may be able to request a new schedule or find a different job entirely.